Bayesian Model Selection for High-Dimensional Ising Models, With Applications to Educational Data: Introduction

+We propose an alternative approach to estimating Ising models based on Bayesian variable selection methods, which does not have such drawbacks although it does come with additional computational costs.
+We combine two approaches from the Bayesian literature on doubly-intractable posterior distributions: (1) the double Metropolis-Hastings algorithm \citep{liang2010double} and (2) the stochastic search variable selection method \citep{George:93} using spike and slab priors \citep{Ishwaran:05}.
+We demonstrate the advantages of the proposed Bayesian approach compared with $\ell_1$-penalized nodewise logistic regressions by simulation studies and applications to small and large educational data sets with up to 2,485 parameters.
+Among other things, the simulation studies suggest that the Bayesian approach is more robust against model misspecification due to omitted covariates than $\ell_1$-penalized nodewise logistic regressions.

-The outline of the remainder of this manuscript is as follows.
-In Section 2, we describe inhomogeneous exponential random graph models (I-ERGMs) and discuss their computational challenges.
-In Section 3, we propose our Bayesian variable selection methods for I-ERGMs.
-In Section 4, we apply our approach to three real data sets.
-Section 5, we study the performance of our methods via simulation studies.
-We conclude with a summary and discussion in Section 6.
+The remainder of our paper is organized as follows.
+In Section \ref{ising}, we describe Ising models along with computational and statistical challenges arising from Ising models, and existing approaches for addressing them.
+In Section \ref{mcmc}, we propose a Bayesian algorithm for estimating Ising models.
+In Section \ref{sim}, we assess the performance of the method by using simulated data.
+In Section \ref{app}, we apply the Bayesian approach to three educational data sets.